|

 FOR MORE INFORMATION

-Readers may also be interested in this review: PERSONALIZED FITNESS and WELLNESS COUNSELING
+Readers may also be interested in these reviews:

 Beedie CJ, Stuart EM, Coleman DA, et al. Placebo effects of caffeine on cycling performance.
 Med Sci Sports Exerc 2006;38:2159-2164.
 Abstract